SharadS28N/SharadS28N/README.md

 * Mine Self Sharad Bhandari.
 * A 15 years Old Fellow Who dosen't know how to code but tries to learn.
 * Favourite Language javascript and Like website designing and discord bot making.
-* One Friend Who is like me but he likes game developing

 ______________________________________________
 # Some Of Mine Major Facts